Fundamental Concepts

 Methods:

-get(): Returns the current valueset(value): Updates the value (accepts a value or updater function)subscribe(callback): Subscribes to value changes, returns an unsubscribe function
+get(): returns the current valueset(value): updates the value (accepts a value or updater function)subscribe(callback): subscribes to value changes, returns an unsubscribe function

 Why StatePort?